 Top Bali Travel Tips

 - Dress for the tropical climate.
 Bali is hot and humid, you’ll only need to wear light layers, short clothing, and your swimming clothes.
 Don’t waste space in your bags with heavy jackets and jeans.

 - Respect the temples.
 If you’re visiting any of the temples (and I suggest you do), take note that both men and women should be covered up to their knees.

-- Planning on getting a SIM card in Bali?
+- Planning on getting a SIM card in Indonesia?
 Check out this guide.

 Tipping In Bali

 While not a strict requirement, tipping in Bali is always appreciated by the recipient.
 Balinese workers don’t earn much, so tips from travellers are graciously received.

 Waiters usually get from 5% to 20%, depending on their service.
 For housekeepers and porters at villas and hotels, the amount will vary depending on how long you’re staying, etc. Taxi drivers won’t always expect a tip, but if you’d like to add it, they won’t be offended.

 - A Balinese calendar has just 210 days.
 The locals celebrate their new year different to the western world – with a Day of Silence.

 - It’s common to find most people named either Wayan, Made, Nyoman and Ketut.
 These names are from the order of birth and mean first, second, third, and fourth born.